pietroscik/attuario-wallet/bots/wave_rotation/POOLS_STATUS.md

 ## Conclusion

-**The system is immediately operational with 8/12 pools!**
+**The system is immediately operational with 8/15 pools!**

-The remaining 4 Beefy pool addresses can be added incrementally without breaking existing functionality.
+The remaining Beefy, Yearn and Compound addresses can be added incrementally without breaking existing functionality.
 The strategy will work with whatever pools are configured.